open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/http.md

 ---
 sidebar_position: 5
 sidebar_label: HTTP
-title: HTTP Datasource Configuration | Enterprise OPA
+title: HTTP Datasource Configuration | EOPA
 ---

 # HTTP Datasource Configuration

-Enterprise OPA's support for periodically pulling in data from any HTTP services makes it possible to always have a snapshot of remote data available for policy evaluations in Enterprise OPA.
+EOPA's support for periodically pulling in data from any HTTP services makes it possible to always have a snapshot of remote data available for policy evaluations in EOPA.

 ## Example Configuration

-The HTTP integration is provided via the `data` plugin, and needs to be enabled in Enterprise OPA's configuration.
+The HTTP integration is provided via the `data` plugin, and needs to be enabled in EOPA's configuration.

 ### Minimal